Types of shipping containers (and which one to choose)

 Open top containers

 Open top containers are exactly the same as standard 20ft and 40ft with only one difference – the roof, which is most often tarpaulin, can be removed.
-That’s very convenient if you load bulky, heavy cargo, which needs to be loaded from the top by crane.
+That’s very convenient if you load bulky, heavy cargo, which needs to be loaded from the top by a crane.
 Another example is for loading grain, which is usually poured by crane or excavator from the top.

 20ft open top container